elixirchat/elixirchat-js-sdk/README.md

 ## For developers

-If you want to roll out ElixirChat SDK and widget as a developer:
+If you want to roll out ElixirChat JS SDK and widget as a developer:

 ```bash
 # Clone the repo and install dependencies